Back

 Start the Registration

 Register with the State of Texas as an SMS sender.
-The form is frustratingly time consuming.

-4. If you use OneText alongside another SMS vendor, list whatever number or numbers you use with that vendor.
+4. If you use OneText alongside another SMS vendor, list the number(s) you use with that vendor as well.

-You’ll also need to complete this accompanying form appointing the Texas Secretary of State as Agent of Service.
+• You’ll also need to complete this accompanying form appointing the Texas Secretary of State as Agent of Service.

 Exemptions